 4.1.
-Energy absorption capacity.
+Energy absorption capacity

-A detailed analysis of the test results should be carried out for a realistic assessment of the potential of porous Ti64 obtained by the powder metallurgy methods used in this work in terms of energy absorption efficiency.
-Fig. 8 shows a pairwise comparison of the results of quasi-static tests of samples of two different types (BEPM and PA), obtained using the same amount of space holder, as a result of which they had close porosity levels (Table 1).
+A detailed analysis of the test results should be conducted for a realistic assessment of the potential of porous Ti64 obtained by the powder metallurgy methods used in this work in terms of energy absorption efficiency.
+Figure 8 shows a pairwise comparison of the results of quasi-static tests of samples of two different types (BEPM and PA), obtained using the same amount of space holder, as a result of which they had close porosity levels (Table 1).
 It is clear for each pair that the stress-strain curves of the BEPM samples are always higher, which is a characteristic feature indicating a greater strength of BEPM materials.
 However, there is a certain horizontal section on the curves for PA-type samples, which is considered a positive feature for energy-absorbing materials [1,6,12,20].

 A similar difference occurs in the case of dynamic tests using the DIHPB method (Fig. 9).
 All curves for Ti64PA samples lie below the curves of both Ti64BEPM and pure porous Ti for all the used volumes of the AC space holder.
 Also, stress-strain curves for Ti64PA materials have a large horizontal section (plateau).
-It is worth noting that the curves for Ti64BEPM and porous Ti at 50% AC and 75% AC almost coincide with each other (Fig. 9a and b), while at 100% AC the Ti64 curve is noticeably higher (Fig. 9c).
+It is worth noting that the curves for Ti64BEPM and porous Ti at 50% AC and 75% AC almost coincide with each other (Fig. 9a and 9b), while at 100% AC, the Ti64 curve is noticeably higher (Fig. 9c).

 The results of dynamic DIHPB tests were recalculated in the dependencies of specific energy absorption (SEA) vs. strain for all types of samples (Fig. 10a).
-Analyzing the given dependences, we can conclude that porous Ti64 samples form two groups of curves depending on the type of manufacturing process.
+Analyzing the given dependences, we can conclude that porous Ti64 samples form two groups of curves depending on the type of manufactur-

+Fig. 8.
+Apparent stress-strain curves for quasi-static compression tests (strain rate 10^{-3} s-1) of porous Ti64 prepared with AP and BEPM approaches and addition of: (a) 50% AC, (b) 75% AC, and (c) 100% AC ing process.
 Thus, all curves for porous material of the BEPM (curves 2-4 in Fig. 10) type lie significantly higher than the curves of the PA type (curves 3-7), while the curve for porous Ti with 100% AC (curve 1) separates these two groups.
-It can also be noted that the difference in the SEA between these two types of samples increases with increasing deformation (Fig. 10b).
+It can also be noted that the difference in the SEA between these two types of samples increases with growing deformation (Fig. 10b).
 For instance, for strain 0.4, the difference in SEA between their highest level for Ti64BEPM and Ti64PA does not exceed 2.5 times, while for strain 0.8 the difference increases to approximately four times on average.